-- Ages 0-2 TCJFS generally has 1-2 children, both genders, who are Caucasian or Biracial (Caucasian/African American).
+- Ages 0-2 TCJFS generally has 2-4 children, both genders, who are Caucasian or Biracial (Caucasian/African American).
 They are generally Non-Hispanic, and have no special needs, mild physical/developmental needs or mild emotional needs.
-Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children (with the siblings in a different age group). - Ages 2-5 TCJFS usually has 1-2 children, both genders, who are Caucasian or Biracial (Caucasian/African American).
+Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children (with the siblings in a different age group). - Ages 2-5 TCJFS usually has 5-7 children, both genders, who are Caucasian or Biracial (Caucasian/African American).
 They are generally Non-Hispanic, and have no special needs, mild physical/developmental needs or mild/moderate emotional needs.
-Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children. - Ages 6-9 TCJFS usually has 3-5 children, both genders, who are Caucasian or Biracial (Caucasian/African American).
+Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children. - Ages 6-9 TCJFS usually has 10-12 children, both genders, who are Caucasian or Biracial (Caucasian/African American).
 They are generally Non-Hispanic, but occasionally are Hispanic.
 They usually have mild developmental needs or mild/moderate emotional needs.
 Occasionally a child has severe emotional needs.
-Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children. - Ages 10-13 TCJFS usually has 2-4 children, both genders, who are Caucasian, Biracial (Caucasian/African American), or African American.
+Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children. - Ages 10-13 TCJFS usually has 6-8 children, both genders, who are Caucasian, Biracial (Caucasian/African American), or African American.
 They are generally Non-Hispanic.
 They usually have mild developmental needs, or mild/moderate emotional needs.
 Occasionally a child has severe emotional needs.
 Occasionally, they require residential treatment to manage their behaviors before they can be placed in a family setting.
-Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children (with siblings in a different age group). - Ages 14-17 TCJFS usually has approximately 3-6 children in this age range, both genders, who are Caucasian, Biracial (Caucasian/African American), or African American.
+Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children (with siblings in a different age group). - Ages 14-17 TCJFS usually has approximately 7-9 children in this age range, both genders, who are Caucasian, Biracial (Caucasian/African American), or African American.
 They are generally Non-Hispanic.
 They usually have moderate emotional needs.
 Occasionally a child has severe emotional needs.
 Generally they are single children, but occasionally are part of a sibling group of 2 to 4 children.
-Occasionally, they require residential treatment to manage their behaviors before they can be placed in a family setting. - TOTAL: TCJFS usually has 13-18 children waiting to be adopted.
+Occasionally, they require residential treatment to manage their behaviors before they can be placed in a family setting.

+TOTAL: TCJFS usually has 30-40 children waiting to be adopted.
 Since 86% of TCJFS adoptions are foster parent adoptions, most waiting children are placed for adoption within 12 months following permanent custody.
 It is only the children with severe emotional needs that it takes longer than 12 months to be placed for adoption.

-In the past 4 years, TCJFS has finalized 119 adoptions (55 were ages 0-4, 32 were ages 5-7, 14 were ages 8-10, 8 were ages 11-13, and 10 were ages 14-18).
-With those 119 finalizations over 4 years, it included 1 sibling group of 5 children, 1 sibling group of 4 children, 6 sibling groups of 3 children, and 23 sibling groups of 2 children, as well as a sibling group of 7 who had been separated into a group of 4 and 3 that were re-united and adopted by the same family.
+In the past 6 years, TCJFS has finalized 161 adoptions (73 were ages 0-4, 42 were ages 5-7, 19 were ages 8-10, 10 were ages 11-13, and 17 were ages 14-18).
+With those 161 finalizations over 4 years, it included 1 sibling group of 5 children, 1 sibling group of 4 children, 8 sibling groups of 3 children, and 31 sibling groups of 2 children, as well as a sibling group of 7 who had been separated into a group of 4 and 3 that were re-united and adopted by the same family.
+Multiple singe adoptions were within the same home as a previously adopted sibling or sibling group.

 Adoptive applicants approved by TCJFS who are waiting to adopt are mostly Caucasian, but occasionally we have adoptive applicants with 1 parent Caucasian & 1 parent Hispanic, or Biracial.
-This is not identical to the usual characteristics of TCJFS' children in agency custody who are available for adoption {80% White, 15% Bi-racial (Caucasian/, African-American)/ 5% African American}, and 86% Non-Hispanic.
+This is not identical to the usual characteristics of TCJFS' children in agency custody who are available for adoption {88% White, 7% Multi-Racial/3% African American}, and 87% Non-Hispanic.